Annual Review 2021–22

 About financial difficulty

-Financial difficulty is when an individual or small business is in a situation where they are unable to meet their repayment obligations.
+Financial difficulty is when an individual or small business is in a situation where they are unable to meet their repayment obligations when due.

 Given the immediacy of the situation and the stress involved for the consumer or small business, financial difficulty complaints often have an urgency beyond other types of financial disputes.
 To ensure these complaints are dealt with in an efficient, timely and fair manner, AFCA uses a streamlined process for financial difficulty disputes.